Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

-Dispersion relations, which, as we will also review in section \ref{sec:DR} are a consequence of fundamental properties like relativistic causality and crossing symmetry, provide a solution to these two problems.
-First, concerning the Data problem, they provide stringent constraints on amplitudes, which allow us to neglect or identify inconsistent data and restrict the fits that can be acceptable.
-Actually, we will review in section \ref{sec:UFD} how simple and very nice-looking data fits fail to satisfy the dispersive representation.
+Dispersion relations, which, as we will also review in section \ref{sec:DR}, are a consequence of fundamental properties like relativistic causality and crossing symmetry, provide a solution to these two problems.
+First, concerning the data problem, they provide stringent constraints on amplitudes, which allow us to neglect or identify inconsistent data and restrict the fits that can be acceptable.
+We will review in section \ref{sec:UFD} how simple and very nice-looking data fits fail to satisfy the dispersive representation.
 Sometimes, dispersion relations can be solved in a given regime and provide information without using data there.
-However, in this report we want to analyze the data and our main result will be to provide in section \ref{sec:CFD} a Constrained Fit to Data (CFD) that satisfies all the dispersive constraints.
-Second, being model-independent constraints, they are not affected by the Model-dependent problem.
-As a matter of fact, since the dispersive constraints are written in terms of integral relations, they wash-out any dependence on the details of the parameterization.
-Moreover, apart from their model independence the use of integrals increases the precision when calculating certain observables, like threshold or subthreshold parameters.
+However, in this report, we want to analyze the data and our main result will be to provide in section \ref{sec:CFD} a Constrained Fit to Data (CFD) that satisfies all the dispersive constraints.
+Second, since the dispersive constraints are written in terms of integral relations, they wash out any dependence on the details of input parameterizations.
+Moreover, dispersion relations provide the correct and model-independent analytic continuation to the complex plane that allows for a rigorous determination of the existence and parameters of resonances, to which section \ref{sec:kappa} is dedicated.
+In particular, after reviewing the general state of the art in \ref{sec:kapreview}, we will dedicate subsection \ref{sec:pades} to the use of analytic methods to minimize model dependencies when extracting parameters of strange resonances and subsection \ref{sec:kapdr} to the dispersive determinations of the still debated \kap meson.
+In addition, a dispersive determination of the non-ordinary Regge trajectory of the \kap, using as input its pole parameters, is presented in subsection \ref{subsec:nature}.

+Finally, apart from their model independence, the use of integrals increases the precision when calculating certain observables, like the threshold or subthreshold parameters.
 In section \ref{sec:sumrules} we will thus review these so-called sum rule determinations, also providing new results or updating old ones.
-Finally, dispersion relations provide the correct and model-independent analytic continuation to the complex plane that allows for a rigorous determination of the existence and parameters of resonances.
-We will review in section \ref{sec:pades} the use of analytic methods to minimize the model dependencies when extracting parameters of strange resonances and in section \ref{sec:kappa} the dispersive determinations of the still debated \kap meson.
-In addition, a dispersive determination of the non-ordinary Regge trajectory of the \kap, using as input its pole parameters is presented in section \ref{subsec:nature}.

-Finally, further applications related to the so-called $\pi K$ sigma term and a brief review of the $\pipikk$ contribution to the calculation of $(g-2)_\mu$ are presented in section \ref{sec:applications}.
+Further applications related to the $\pi K$ sigma term and a brief review of the $\pipikk$ contribution to the calculation of the anomalous magnetic moment of the muon are also presented in subsections \ref{sec:sigterm} and \ref{sec:g-2}, respectively.